biocore/qiime/doc/doc_analysis_parameters.rst

 	-u SUFFIX_LENGTH, `-`-suffix_length=SUFFIX_LENGTH [Default: 50]

 		This is the suffix length when using the prefix_suffix otu picker.

+	-z `-`-enable_reverse_strand_match [Default: False]

+		Enable reverse strand matching for the uclust program-warning, this will use twice as much memory as the default (disabled) setting.

 The primary inputs for :file:`pick_otus.py` are: